Water Cooler Fortitude Valley

 Both honey and lemons are often used by many people to bring food and drinks to taste.
 Honey is a thick, sweet liquid produced by honey bees and some similar insects, but honey bees are best known.
 Often it is used as a natural alternative to refined sugar and it also has some therapeutic functions, such as in the treatment of wounds and burns of the skin.
 Lemons are citrus fruits that are mainly used for their sour juice.
 The pulp and the grater can also be used.
 The biggest advantage of lemon for health is the high content of vitamin C and other plant substances.
 Many people think that combining these two ingredients in a drink can help with a long list of common ailments, such as digestive problems, acne and weight gain.
 But although honey and lemons are useful and good for health, not all claims about honey-lemon water are scientifically proven.
 Drink heaps of water from your Water Cooler Fortitude Valley.

 In short: Honey and lemon are popular ingredients with a few health benefits.
 However, not all health claims are supported by scientific evidence.

 Scientifically proven health benefits of honey

 Honey is one of the oldest foods in the world.
 For thousands of years, even in the stone age, it is used as food and medicine.
 Often it is used as a natural substitute for refined sugar for baking, cooking and in drinks, and in addition it is used medically.
+Ad honey to the water from your Water Cooler Fortitude Valley.
 There are a few scientifically proven links between honey and health, but it is important to note that most of them are about the raw, unfiltered type.
 This is because unfiltered quality honey contains more beneficial substances than processed, filtered honey.